 Once the hierarchical structure of the problem is structured, the researcher distributed the bilateral comparison form for standards and alternatives to some department managers and those with experience in the field of investment projects, and after obtaining the values of bilateral comparisons according to the scale (Saaty) shown in Table (1).
-The arithmetic mean of each of the binary comparisons was calculated by adding up the values of the four degrees of importance of the experts and (After finding the sum of the values, we find the arithmetic mean by dividing the sum of the values by their number, where the binary comparison matrix for alternatives (investment projects) (the primary matrix) was created according to each criterion, as well as the binary comparison matrix (the initial matrix) of the criteria according to the overall goal and the result was as in tables (3, 4, 5, 6, 7, 8 and 9).
+The arithmetic mean of each of the binary comparisons was calculated by adding up the values of the four degrees of importance of the experts and (After finding the sum of the values, we find the arithmetic mean by dividing the sum of the values by their number, where the binary comparison matrix for alternatives (investment projects) (the primary matrix) was created according to the overall goal and the result was as in tables (3, 4, 5, 6, 7, 8 and 9).